 - Tellicherry Peppercorns: Like the salt, it’s amazing the flavor difference you can get with really good tellicherry black pepper.
 Amazon has a generic brand tellicherry peppercorn which is the same price is buying pre-ground, and has a million times more flavor… so I use these really great tellicherry peppercorns, which I would definitely recommend.

 This vegan one pot pasta is a simple way to get extra veggies in your diet.
 I’m all about making recipes plant-based when I can.
 Vegan cooking does NOT have to be bland, boring, or flavorless… It’s quite the opposite when done right.
-By building meals around vegan pantry staples and swapping in a few plant-based ingredients you can make healthier meals for you and your family.
+By building meals around vegan pantry staples and swapping in a few plant-based ingredients you can make better meals for you and your family.

 I made a list of my 125 favorite vegan pantry ingredients that we use on a weekly basis, and check out all my vegan recipes here that are on The Herbeevore.
-These easy and healthy recipes are fantastic meatless and dairy free meals for your table.
+These easy and tasty recipes are fantastic meatless and dairy free meals for your table.

 Another awesome thing about this One Pot Vegan Alfredo is that the pasta makes its own sauce.
 The starch helps the sauce thicken without adding any additional flour or cornstarch.
 If the sauce is too thin, you can add more unsweetened milk.
 And if you prefer it thicker, you can add more nutritional yeast.